Neuroscience Graduate Program Handbook

 3. Graduation Requirements: the following is a list of requirements for graduation.

 - 3.00 GPA; no D's or F's, and no U's in research;

 - Proper registration and payment of fees (https://revenueservices.wvu.edu/tuition-and-fees);

 - Dissertation proposal (candidacy exam);

 - Dissertation defense (written and oral).

 - Annual reports of completion of the IDP and advisory committee meetings;

-- At least ONE first-author manuscript based on the dissertation research (see above for journal requirements);
+- Two first-author manuscripts, at least one based on the dissertation research (see above for journal requirements);

 - Submission of required approval forms;